agimus-project/pym3t/README.md

 # or if you want to run examples
 pip install .[examples]
 ```

+### Building with realsense support
+First ensure that [librealsense](https://github.com/IntelRealSense/librealsense) is installed.
+It should be the case if you followed the conda-based installation.
+Then build with:

+`pip install . --config-settings="cmake.define.USE_REALSENSE=ON"`

 # Example scripts
 As example usage of the library, we provide several scripts: